avantrec/soco-cli/README.md

 ```

 - `SPEAKER` identifies the speaker to operate on, and can be the speaker's Sonos Room (Zone) name or its IPv4 address in dotted decimal format.
 Partial, case-insensitive speaker names will be matched, e.g., `kit` will match `Kitchen`.
 Partial matches must be unambiguous, or an error is returned.
 - `ACTION` is the operation to perform on the speaker.
-It can take zero or more parameters depending on the operation.
+It can take zero or more parameters depending on the action.

 As usual, command line arguments containing spaces must be surrounded by quotes: double quotes work on all supported OS platforms, while Linux and macOS also support single quotes.